 Streamlining with Software

-When selling through a web site, businesses should have an OMS so that customers are able to place orders quickly and easily, anytime they need.
-With a system that allows customers access to all pertinent account information, like pricing, real-time inventory and tracking information, they get the B2C experience that they’ve grown to expect and the business gets to capitalize on less order processing needed on their end.
+When selling through a B2B customer portal, businesses should have an OMS so customers can place orders quickly and easily, anytime they need to.
+With a system that allows customers access to all pertinent account information, like pricing, real-time inventory, and tracking information, they get the B2C experience that they’ve grown to expect, and the business capitalizes on less order processing needed on their end.